Inspiration, Barriers & Goals Survey

 There is no such thing as a typical ‘Woman in Adventure’ – we are all unique.

 The outdoors community is vibrant, and we often look to each other for inspiration.
 We recognise that in seeking role models we can relate to, it is important for us as women to spend time with, and be inspired by, other women.
 We all have different goals, priorities, and concerns.
 What is important to one woman is not important to another.
 Understanding more is the first step to providing whatever it is we need.

-Our 2016 survey aimed to understand more about the diverse group of people known as ‘Women in Adventure’.
+Launched in 2016, this survey aimed to understand more about the diverse group of people known as ‘Women in Adventure’.
 This gathered the views of a representative sample of women asking them to tell us who and what inspires them, and what issues were important to them in their adventures outdoors.